 The Privacy Act of 1974 requires that Members of Congress and their staff have written authorization before they can obtain information about an individual's case.
-Therefore, a consent form may be completed before we proceed with your issue.
-You can download that form here.
+Therefore, a consent form must be completed before we proceed with your issue.
+You can download the form here.

 Do you want to know if you qualify for disability and SSI?